WPManageNinja/paystack-for-fluent-cart/PAYMENT_GATEWAY_INTEGRATION_GUIDE.md

 1. Study the existing Paystack implementation in this plugin
 2. Check the Paddle implementation in FluentCart Pro for onsite payment examples
-3. Refer to the [official FluentCart payment methods integration documentation](https://dev.fluentcart.com/payment-methods-integration/) for additional technical details
-4. Refer to the custom payment method documentation for additional details
+3. Refer to the custom payment method documentation for additional details [here](https://dev.fluentcart.com/payment-methods-integration/custom-payment-methods/)
-5. Test your implementation thoroughly before releasing
+4. Test your implementation thoroughly before releasing

 For more examples and advanced features, examine the existing payment gateway implementations in the FluentCart codebase.